SuleimanFarah/sunpy/GSoC-2020---Amogh-Jahagirdar.md

+*   Publishing dataset generated by the cGAN implementation
+*   Write integration tests for the project and merge into the SunPy module
-*   Test out the model against SDO/HMI data
+*   Test out the model against SDO/HMI data and the generated data and compare accuracy metrics

+### Week 12 (August 17 - August 24)

 *   Write a notebook showcasing the same, along with external hyperparameter tuning for the neural network

-### Week 12 (August 17 - August 24)

 *   Documentation and final touches